rodrivas78/MSX/Orbit Simulator v2.0/README.md

 Notes:
 ------

 To change the initial velocity parameters it is necessary to change the variables VX and VY in line 20.
-You can also redefine the location of the star (attractor) by changing variables X and Y. And also the satellite's initial position in PX and PY.
+You can also redefine the location of the Earth by changing variables X and Y. And also the spacecraft's initial position in PX and PY.

 The simulation is now slower due to more calculations.
 It is practically mandatory to use the "X-BASIC" (aka "MSX-BASIC KUN) compiler, otherwise the software will run extremely slow.

 I still haven't got a perfect balance on this algorithm.
-It works reasonably well in the first few orbits but the satellite gets closer and closer to the "star" (and speeds up), so the orbit becomes more eccentric.
+It works reasonably well in the first few orbits but the satellite gets closer and closer to the Earth (and speeds up), then there is a raising orbit.

 Tips:
 -----